Frequently asked questions

 - Methods: What are/were the methods used to deliver or evaluate the work/project? (maximum 3 points)

-- Results: What are/were the anticipated results and how will they make a difference for hospice and palliative care? (maximum 3 points)
+- Results: What are/were the anticipated results and how will they make a difference? (maximum 3 points)

 The peer reviewers will also be asked for their recommendation for oral presentation, displayed poster or declined as well as given an opportunity to add any final comments.